deekCE/consola/README.md

 # Consola
-The contrast boosted version of Ethan Schoonover's Solarized color palette.
+The contrast-boosted version of Ethan Schoonover's Solarized color palette.